dangwu/Octal/README.md

 ## Octal

 Octal is a modern, full-featured, lightning-fast Hacker News client built with an eye for design and simplicity.
-It is designed to take advantage of your screen's real estate perfectly - especially on an iPhone X. 8chen uses the official Hacker News Firebase API.
+It is designed to take advantage of your screen's real estate perfectly - especially on an iPhone X. Octal uses the official Hacker News Firebase API.
 You can also sign in to upvote and post comments!

 ### Download